End qualified immunity in Maryland

 • Ends monetary caps on all public liability amounts

-Yes.
+Yes, the bill meets the standard.
 There is no mention of caps in the legislation and state law indicates that there is no limit or cap to civil claims.

 start